Sales and commercial

 Who is Flex Power Modules?

-In 2017, Flex acquired Ericsson Power Modules, and since then we have been trading as Flex Power Modules.
+In October 2017, Flex acquired Ericsson Power Modules which was formed in the late 1970s, and since then we have been trading as Flex Power Modules.
 We are part of the Power cross industry technology group, and we design and manufacture board-mounted DC/DC conversion products for applications within the telecom (including 5G), data center, AI, industrial and railway markets.
 More details can be found in the About Us section of our website.

 How can I keep up to date with news about your products?